geo000/Semantic_labelling_for_EO/README.md

 # Training tile extraction

-For this project I wanted to extract 244 tiles for the VGG-16 network so I built this function.
+For this project I wanted to extract 244x244 mask, ans 244x244x3 (true color) tiles for the VGG-16 network so I built this function.
 It can be scaled to any tile size.

 ```